chenelbaz86-web/agent-runtime-security-failures/README.md

 ## Scope

+This document describes a **general class of security failures** observed in IDE-based LLM agent workflows, rather than a vulnerability in any specific product or tool.

-This issue applies broadly to:
+It applies broadly to:
 - IDE-integrated LLM agents
 - developer copilots with write access
 - autonomous or semi-autonomous coding workflows